dotnet/runtime/src/tools/illink/docs/data-formats.md

 ### Preserve a type

-The `required` attribute specifies that if the type is not marked, during the mark operation, it will not be linked.
+The `required` attribute specifies that if the type is not marked, during the mark operation, it will not be trimmed.
 Both `required` and `preserve` can be combined together.

 ```xml
 <linker>